-All water must be drained or blown out of systems to winterize effectively.
-During the winter, trapped water can freeze and crack pipes, fittings, and hoses.
-This can result in major repair costs and flooding.
+Water must be drained or blown out of systems.
+Trapped water can freeze and crack pipes, fittings and hoses.
+This can result in major repairs costs and flooding.
+Follow the steps below!

-- Disconnect pump and filter.
-Remove any drain plugs as these may hold water inside.
-Once the pump has been drained turn it on for 1-2 seconds (no more), to allow for the impeller to get rid of any remaining water.
-Store small parts in the pump basket so you can find them easily for next year.
+- Disconnect the pump and filter and remove any drain plugs that may hold water inside.
+Turn the pump on for 1-2 seconds once it is drained to let the impeller get rid of any remaining water.
+Store small parts in the pump basket to be ready for next year.

-- Heaters should be drained and blown out using a compressor or shop vac.
-Similarly to the pump and filter, remove any drain plugs and stash them in the pump basket for next season.
+- Drain and blow heaters using a compressor or shop vac.
+Remove any drain plugs and store them in the pump basket.

-- Jet fittings should be completely removed as well as skimmer baskets.
-Small items like fittings and dive board bolts can be placed inside the skimmer baskets.
+- Remove jet fittings and skimmer baskets.
+Items like fittings and dive board bolts should also be placed in the skimmer baskets.

-- Also, blow out the main drain line if applicable.
+- Blow out the main drain line if applicable.
 When you see bubbles coming out of the drain, close the gate valve.
-This creates an air lock in the line which means that no more water will be able to enter from the poolside.
+An air lock in the line means there is no more water to enter from the poolside.

 6. Clean the Filter.